Water Pressure That is Just Right

 With more water flowing from your taps and shower heads thanks to the high pressure, you’ll be using more water than is typical as well.
 You might find an unexpected jump in your next water bill which you haven’t budgeted for.

 You might also experience water hammer when your pressure is too high.
 This causes loud banging noises caused by the shockwave of fast moving water suddenly stopping.
-Water hammer can also lead to leaks and burst pipes if severe enough.
+Water hammer can also lead to leaks and burst pipes if severe enough and will put a strain on your plumbing fixtures.

 How Much Water Pressure Should My Home Have?